developerdhairya/HLD-Basic-Concepts/High-Level-System-Design.md

 ## Ways of Caching

-- **Caching Database Querry**: Hashed version of query is used as the cache key.
+- **Caching Database Querry (ashed Version)**: Hashed version of query is used as the cache key.
 A big limitation of this is *cache invalidation* as when one piece of data changes (for example, a table row) we need to invalidate all cached queries which include that row.
 - **Caching Object**: In objects caching pattern, you store the data as an object as you do in your application code.Your class can assemble a dataset from your database and then you can store the instance of the class or the assembled dataset in the cache

 ## Caching Stratagies(Redis)

-- **Cache-Aside(Lazy Loading)**: It is a reactive approach.User first checks cache for data and returns it if found else it will get the data from the database and update it in cache.
+- **Cache-Aside(Lazy Loading)**: User first checks cache for data and returns it if found else it will get the data from the database and update it in cache.
-- **Write-Through**: It is a proactive approach to maintain data-integrity.When user updates the data in database and it also updates the data in cache as a proactive measure.It is often used with lazy-loading for read.
+- **Write-Through**: When user updates the data in database and it also updates the data in cache as a proactive measure.It is often used with lazy-loading for read.
 - Using cache aside without without write-through may lead to short term inconsistency, however with it there are chances of cache being filled with infrequently-accessed data so it is also recommended to add expiration time while write through.

-## Cache Eviction Policies

-- LRU
-- LFU
-- Least Time To Live (LTTL)
-- MRU
-- MFU
+- There are multiple cache eviction policies like LRU,LFU,MRU,MFU

 Must Read:
 - [Why is in-memory cache not used directly in application?](https://stackoverflow.com/questions/19477821/redis-cache-vs-using-memory-directly#:~:text=Redis%20can%20be%20accessed%20by,done%20in%20a%20separate%20process.)